 Homeless Citizens and Homeless Legal Immigrants

-Homelessness is one of the biggest problems in the UK, and more so in London.
-So if you are a UK citizen or an immigrant legally residing in London, and find yourself to be homeless, then its time you got yourself an address, without actually renting or owning a property.
-After all, it is extremely important for you to have an address in the UK, in order to receive mails regarding your employment and benefits.
+Homelessness is one of the biggest problems in the UK, especially in London.
+If you are a UK citizen or an immigrant legally residing in London, and find yourself to be homeless, there are ways to get an address, without renting or owning a property.
+It is important to have an address in the UK, in order to receive letters regarding your employment and benefits.

 Hassle-free Banking with Small World